barbecuesteve/api-governance/technical-design.md

 <summary><strong>Policy Recommendations</strong></summary>

 **1. Limit Concurrent Major Versions**

 - Allow only 2-3 active major versions simultaneously (e.g., v2.x, v3.x, and v4.x)
 - This constraint forces disciplined deprecation and prevents unbounded version sprawl
 - Rationale: Each major version requires ongoing support, security patches, infrastructure, and documentation maintenance
 - When publishing a new major version that would exceed the limit, one older version must be deprecated
 - Exemptions possible for high-criticality APIs with extensive consumer bases, but require Governance Group approval
 - Version limits tracked automatically by Registry; attempts to publish beyond limit trigger warnings and review

-2. **Require Deprecation Plan When Publishing New Major Version**
+**2. Require Deprecation Plan When Publishing New Major Version**

 - Before a breaking change (new major version) is approved, producers must document:
   - **Timeline:** When will the previous major version be deprecated?
 When retired?
   - **Consumer Impact:** How many active subscriptions exist on the old version?
 Which teams?
   - **Migration Complexity:** What changes do consumers need to make?
 (Simple config change vs. major refactor)
   - **Support Commitment:** How long will both versions run in parallel to allow migration time?
 - Deprecation plan reviewed by API Review Panel as part of approval process
 - Minimum parallel support window: typically 6-12 months depending on consumer count and migration complexity
 - High-impact APIs (many consumers, critical business processes) require longer support windows

-3. **Producer Obligation: Document the Upgrade Path**
+**3. Producer Obligation: Document the Upgrade Path**

 - When the upgrade from one major version to the next is **straightforward**, the producing team has a responsibility to map out that path explicitly for consumers
 - "Straightforward" means:
   - Field renames or restructuring without semantic changes
   - New required fields that can be populated with sensible defaults
   - Endpoint consolidation or URL changes without logic changes
   - Authentication mechanism updates (e.g., API key → OAuth2) with clear migration steps
 - **Required upgrade documentation:**
   - **What Changed:** Side-by-side comparison of old vs. new data models, endpoints, authentication
   - **Step-by-Step Migration Guide:** Specific code changes consumers need to make, with before/after examples
   - **Tooling Support:** Migration scripts, schema transformers, or automated converters where feasible
   - **Testing Guidance:** How consumers can validate their migration in dev/test environments before production
   - **Compatibility Matrix:** Which old version features map to which new version features
   - **Breaking Change Inventory:** Exhaustive list of every breaking change with mitigation for each
 - This documentation becomes part of the API's official docs in the Developer Portal
 - Quality of upgrade path documentation reviewed by API Review Panel; inadequate guidance blocks approval
 - Example: If moving from `customer_name` to `customer.full_name`, provide:
   - Clear mapping: `customer_name` → `customer.full_name`
   - Code sample showing the change in consumer code
   - Note about any validation differences or field length changes

-4. **Producer Support During Migration**
+**4. Producer Support During Migration**

 - Office hours or dedicated support channel for migration questions during parallel support window
 - Early access to new major version for key consumers to test migration and provide feedback
 - Migration telemetry: Auditor tracks which consumers have upgraded, which are still on old version
 - Proactive outreach to consumers who haven't started migration as deprecation deadline approaches
 - Escalation path for consumers encountering migration blockers that need producer assistance

-5. **Consumer Self-Service Migration Tools**
+**5. Consumer Self-Service Migration Tools**

 - For particularly complex migrations, consider providing:
   - Request/response translators that convert between old and new formats
   - Dual-write capabilities during transition period (consumer sends old format, Gateway translates)
   - Feature flags allowing gradual rollout of new version usage
   - Automated test suites consumers can run to validate compatibility

-6. **Consequences of Non-Compliance**
+**6. Consequences of Non-Compliance**

 - APIs published without adequate deprecation plans or upgrade documentation may be rejected by Review Panel
 - Producers who abandon major versions prematurely (without honoring support commitments) face escalation to Governance Group
 - Repeat offenders may lose fast-track approval privileges and require enhanced review for future changes

 </details>